 The city has a diverse revenue profile, in part because it serves the functions of a city, county, and school district.
-Property tax revenues are the largest source, and are limited to 2.5% of the average full value of taxable real estate of the current and last four fiscal years.
+Property tax revenues are the largest source, and the tax rate for operations is limited to 2.5% of the average full value of taxable real estate of the current and last four fiscal years.
 This phase-in process both stabilizes the maximum tax levy and provides good visibility on future year revenue growth and limitations.
 Sales and income taxes are also substantial components of revenues; their rates are controlled by the state.